brorarangers/brorarangers.github.io/_drafts/a-new-season-approaches.md

 As the first of our spotlighlights on a Cattach it would be great to report that Willie was one of a kind, he may well be, but not to us.
 To us, Willie is just 'one of us'

 We like that at Dudgeon Park, folk with a common dream.
 Folk who believe come Hell or High Water, we will progress.
-We have them, whether it is the Board. the Committee, our Hall of Fame members, or Willie and his ilk.
+We have them, whether it is the Board, the Committee, our Hall of Fame members, or Willie and his ilk.
 We have them.